SmartDataInnovationLab/ipython-cache/README.md

     %cache myVar = someSlowCalculation(some, "parameters")

-Calculates  `someSlowCalculation(some, "parameters")` once.
-And in subsequent calls restores myVar from storage.
+This will calculate  `someSlowCalculation(some, "parameters")` once.
+And in subsequent calls it restores myVar from storage.

+The magic turns this example into something like this (if there was no ipython-kernel and no versioning):

+    try:
+      with open("myVar.txt", 'rb') as fp:
+        myVar = pickle.loads(fp.read())
+    except:
+      myVar = someSlowCalculation(some, "parameters")
+      with open("myVar.txt", 'wb') as fp:
+        pickle.dump(myVar, fp)

 ### general form